 This little steakhouse is a real gem.
-One of only a handful of businesses in the tiny community of Bunker Hill Cafe is a great little steakhouse, just a mile of I-70 in Bunker Hill, Kansas.
-It is open just 4 nights a week. http://www.kansastravel.org/bunkerhillcafe.htm the current restaurant opened in 1974.
-The Bunker Hill Cafe is located in a 1917 limestone building that was originally a drugstore and soda fountain.
-Over the years, the building changed from a drugstore to a cafe to a pool hall to the present restaurant.
+One of only a handful of businesses in the tiny community of Bunker Hill, just a mile of I-70 in Bunker Hill, Kansas.
+It is open just 4 nights a week.
+The Bunker Hill Cafe is located in a 1917 limestone building that was originally a drugstore.
+Over the years, the building changed from a drugstore, to a cafe, to a pool hall, to the present great little steakhouse in 1974.

 Bunker Hill Cafe is open only Wednesday - Saturday evenings from 5 PM - 10 PM.
 If there are no customers, the restaurant sometimes closes early, so be sure to make a reservation on both busy and slow nights.

 There are about 10 tables, an a glass fronted wood stove.
 The room is decorated with hunting scenes and stuffed game.
 The restrooms are at the top of a long narrow staircase.

 On each of my visits to the Bunker Hill Cafe, I have noticed groups getting ready to leave, fighting over their leftover bread.
 A plastic bag for the bread comes with the check.
 The Cafe bakes two types of honey bread daily.
 It is also available by the loaf to go.